Dyrcona/gitdemo/Examples/interactive-rebase-with-edit.md

 on the commit message body to fix any typos in the original message.
 There are a few of these.

-Note that you also used the `--date` option to set the commit date back to the original.
-This is purely optional and depends on how much of a stickler you are regarding history, dates, and order.
+Note that you also used the `--date` and `--author` options to preserve the original values from the edited commit.
+This is optional when dealing with your own commits in your own repositories.
+It is a courteous thing to do when you are editing someone else's commit.

+The `--author` option sets only the "Author" field in the commit log.
+The "Commit" field will be set to your name and email address when you follow these instructions exactly.
+You can see this by doing `git log --pretty=fuller`.

 Once you save the changes and close your editor, the commit will be done, but the rebase is not finished.
 Typing the following command